walkerjameschris/walkerjameschris.github.io/_posts/2026-09-09-anthropology.md

 ---
-title: "Using an LLM and Embeddings to Study Collective Cultures in History"
+title: "Using an LLM and Embeddings to Study Collective Cultures"
 date: "2026-09-09"
 ---